Kermit Oliver: Art

 While still an art student, Oliver’s work was included in a show at Houston’s Courtney Gallery, and in 1970 the gallery gave him his first solo exhibition.
 He had his second solo show at the DuBose Gallery the following year.
 In the years after his graduation from Texas Southern University, Oliver became an integral part of the Houston art scene.
 He was the first African-American artist in Houston to be represented by a major commercial gallery.
 His work was subsequently exhibited in numerous solo and group shows and has been included in a number of museum collections.
-In 2005, the Museum of Fine Arts, Houston held a retrospective exhibition of Oliver’s work titled, “Notes from a Child’s Odyssey: the art of Kermit Oliver,” that included a selection of more than 90 works created over four decades.
+In 2005, the Museum of Fine Arts, Houston held a retrospective exhibition of Oliver’s work, Notes from a Child’s Odyssey: The Art of Kermit Oliver, that included more than 90 works created over four decades.

-Alvia Wardlaw, curator of Oliver's 2005 retrospective exhibition, noted that “The love of flora and fauna that you see in Kermit’s art began in that childhood where he was free to roam around Refugio and ride horses and hunt and sketch and draw…His visual sensibility with regards to the Texas landscape which he makes a metaphor for the wonders of the universe was born out of those youthful experiences.”
+Alvia Wardlaw, curator of Oliver's 2005 retrospective exhibition, noted that "The love of flora and fauna that you see in Kermit’s art began in that childhood where he was free to roam around Refugio and ride horses and hunt and sketch and draw…His visual sensibility with regards to the Texas landscape which he makes a metaphor for the wonders of the universe was born out of those youthful experiences."
 Oliver has noted that his work deals with ideas such as growth, metamorphosis, birth, death, rebirth, resurrection, immortality and "redemption...that especially."
-His paintings create worlds where "...animals, plants, and humans interact in surprising scenes that seem freighted with a mysterious and complex significance.”
-For example, a painting of a figure standing in front of rows of tall shrubbery is not simply a study of a garden—it is titled “Theseus and the Labyrinth.”
+His paintings create worlds where "...animals, plants, and humans interact in surprising scenes that seem freighted with a mysterious and complex significance."
+A painting of a figure standing in front of rows of tall shrubbery is not simply a study of a garden, but Theseus and the Labyrinth.

 Oliver is also known for his celebrated work as a designer of scarves for Hermès, the French fashion house.
 The relationship began in 1980 when Hermès asked Lawrence Marcus of the upscale department store Neiman Marcus whether he knew of an American artist who could create a design for a scarf with a Southwestern theme.
 Marcus told Hermès about Oliver, and the design was a success—so much so that Oliver created 17 designs for Hermès over 32 years.
 He is the only American artist to create designs for Hermès.

 Oliver's work is held in the collection of the Houston Museum of Fine Arts.